foundry-rs/starknet-foundry/design_documents/parametrizing_tests_with_fixed_values.md

 - https://github.com/starkware-libs/cairo/blob/main/crates/cairo-lang-plugins/src/plugins/panicable.rs
 - https://github.com/starkware-libs/cairo/blob/main/crates/cairo-lang-semantic/src/inline_macros/array.rs

-Details of this are for the implementer to investigate, but my recommendation would be to not attempt any approaches where we try to modify the test code in the compiler itself but generate the necessary test cases.
+Details of this are for the implementer to investigate.
+My recommendation is to follow the implementations of other Cairo plugins and generate Cairo code for test cases.

 ### Possible Problems With Code Generation